Raorchestes luteolus (Kuramoto and Joshy, 2003)

 Comment

-Most similar to Philautus travancoricus, with which it was previously confused, according to the original publication.
+Most similar to Philautus travancoricus, with which it was previously confused, according to the original publication, where comparative morphology and the advertisement call were detailed.
 Vasudevan, Chaitra, and Aggarwal, 2007, Curr.
 Sci., Bangalore, 92: 281-282, criticised aspects of the original desciptioni and on the basis of the proximity of type localities implied that this may be found to be a junior synonym of Philautus tinniens.
 Biju and Bossuyt, 2009, Zool.
 J. Linn.
 Soc., 155: 374-444 [422-425], provided an account, distribution map, and discussed relationships.
 A brief characterization, photograph, and dot map provided by Subramanian, Dinesh, and Radhakrishnan, 2013, Atlas of Endemic Amph.
 W. Ghats: 145.

 External links: